Work-Related Car Accidents in New Jersey

 Employers may choose to dispute claims based on whether the injury was work-related, among other factors.
 Employees whose claims are denied may file a formal Claims Petition or an Application for an Informal Hearing with the Division of Workers’ Compensation.
 There is a two-year statute of limitations for workers’ compensation cases in New Jersey; therefore, it is important for injured workers to remember that they must file their claim within two years from the date they were injured to remain eligible for compensation.

-South Jersey Workers’ Compensation Lawyers at Pietras Saracino Smith & Meeks, LLP Represent Workers Injured in Motor Vehicle Accidents
+New Jersey Motor Vehicle Accident Attorneys at Pietras Saracino Smith & Meeks, LLP Represent Workers Injured in Motor Vehicle Accidents

 If you were injured while acting in the scope of your employment, contact our motor vehicle accident lawyers in New Jersey for assistance with your claim.
 We will fight to obtain the compensation you deserve for your injuries.
 Located in Cherry Hill, New Jersey, we represent clients throughout South Jersey, including the City of Camden.
 To schedule a free consultation, please complete our online contact form or call us at 856-761-3773.